ElsayedGhanem/ElsayedGhanem/README.md

   [View Project Repository](https://github.com/ElsayedGhanem/LLM-powered-Sentiment-Analysis)

 - **end-to-end-OCR-pipeline-using-Deep-Learning**
-  This project implements an end-to-end Optical Character Recognition (OCR) pipeline that combines text detection and recognition on images using deep learning and open-source OCR libraries..
+  End-to-end OCR pipeline that detects and recognizes text in images.
+It uses the EAST model for text region detection, and EasyOCR and PyTesseract for recognition.
+The project includes evaluation using CER and WER metrics to compare model performance.
   [View Project Repository](https://github.com/ElsayedGhanem/end-to-end-OCR-pipeline-using-Deep-Learning)

 - **Flight Data Analysis**